developing a content calendar for B2B SaaS

 Let’s break what you need to get started with when developing a content calendar for B2B SaaS.

-Why a Content Calendar is Crucial for B2B SaaS
+Are Content Calendars Crucial for B2B SaaS Marketing?

-A recent study found that the most successful companies have a documented content strategy instead of just running ad-hoc campaigns.
-(Content Marketing Institute)
+A recent Content Marketing Institute study found that the most successful companies have a documented content strategy instead of just running ad-hoc campaigns.
+(Source)

 But raw numbers only tell part of the story.